Crime in Ecuador

-Crime in Ecuador is investigated by the Ecuadorian police.
+Crime in Ecuador is investigated by the National Police of Ecuador.
+Until the mid-2010s, Ecuador had one of the lowest crime rates in South America.
+As of 2020, however, crime rates in the country have seen a sharp increase as a result of the nationwide security crisis.

 Crime by type

 Murder

 In 2012, Ecuador had a murder rate of 12.4 per 100,000 population.
 There were a total of 1,924 murders in Ecuador in 2012.
 By 2014, this had decreased to 8.23 per 100,000, with 1,309 murders recorded that year, but since 2019 the number of homicides, often related to organized crime and narcotraffic operations, has risen to 14 per 100,000 in 2021 while widespread corruption throughout ineffective and weak political institutions provided only a weak answer to the mounting violence.
 In April 2022, the provinces of Guayas, Manabi, and Esmeraldas were all declared in state of emergencies for 60 days by Ecuadorean President Guillermo Lasso.
 It was reported that there is a rise in violent deaths and crimes in the said provinces this year.
 Along with this, 9,000 police and military are said to patrol the streets in the provinces during the 60 days.